Shoalhaven Fire Control Centre

 What testing was undertaken?

-A detailed site investigation (DSI) and a Human Health and Ecological Risk Assessment (HHERA), completed in May 2018, were conducted in consultation with the NSW EPA and Shoalhaven City Council.
-The DSI included the collection of the following samples: 49 soil, 9 groundwater, 21 sediment (10 dry weather and 11 wet weather) and 19 surface water in drain lines and creeks (3 dry weather and 16 wet weather).
+A Detailed Site Investigation (DSI) and a Human Health and Ecological Risk Assessment (HHERA), completed in May 2018, were conducted in consultation with the NSW EPA and Shoalhaven City Council.

 The HHERA, completed by independent environment consultants, considered and assessed the pathways through which people might come into contact with PFAS, for example: